CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 for a network.
 Students will first implement a simple stateless packet-filtering firewall, which inspects pack- ets, and decides whether to drop or forward a packet based on firewall rules.
 Through this implementation task, students can get the basic ideas on how firewall works.
-Actually, Linux already has a built-in firewall, also based onnetfilter.
+Actually, Linux already has a built-in firewall, also based on netfilter.
 This firewall is called iptables.
-Students will be given a simple network topology, and are asked to useiptablesto set up firewall rules to protect the network.
-Students will also be exposed to several other interesting applications ofiptables.
+Students will be given a simple network topology, and are asked to use iptables to set up firewall rules to protect the network.
+Students will also be exposed to several other interesting applications of iptables.
 This lab covers the following topics:

 - Firewall
 - Netfilter